 Most adult fish eat dry foods in the form of pellets or flakes same as baby bettas.
 However, you should check if the protein content of the food is at least 40% meat-based. overfeeding your fish can cause swelling, swimming bladder problems, and constipation and the stress caused by these conditions can be fatal to your fish.

 It is best to feed your Betta once or twice a day, giving him enough food to keep him busy for a minute or more.
 Betta’s stomach is about the size of his eye, so you can see how easy it is to overfeed your fish.

-How do I keep my Black Orchid Betta fish healthy?
+How do I keep my Black Orchid Betta healthy?

-To keep your fish healthy, you need to pay attention to few things.
+To keep your fish healthy, you need to pay attention to a few things.

 • What to feed your Black Orchid Betta

 Your Betta needs a healthy and consistent diet to be colorful and healthy.
 If you want to feed them, their diet may include frozen and dried foods.
 Also, they can feed on brine shrimp or blood worms.
 These fish are very small but active therefore, they can often eat more than they can eat.
 Because pay attention to avoid overfeeding.
 Normally, feed your Betta once or twice a day.

 • When should the water in the tank be changed?

 There are two ways to change the water.
 The first one is partial water changes and another one is total water changes.
 If you keep your Betta in an unfiltered small bowl, you should change the water 30-50% every week.
 If your betta lives in a filtered tank, you may need to change about 20% of your water per week.

 The cornerstone of any successful aquarium is the stable water parameters.
 You need to make sure they are all in the right range (always).
 Because unstable parameters cause to lead your Bettas to sickness.
 Because of that, you should measure water parameters every few weeks.
 Another important aspect of maintenance is changing the water.